-The Company's cross-border activities are subject to additional regulation, including import and export licenses, tariffs, Canadian and U.S. customs and tax issues and toxic substance certifications.
-Such regulations include the Short Supply Controls of the Export Administration Act, the Canada-United States-Mexico Agreement, the Toxic Substances Control Act and the Canadian Environmental Protection Act, 1999.
+The Company's cross-border activities are subject to additional regulation, including import and export licenses and other restrictions, tariffs and other trade barriers, changes in global trade laws and policies, Canadian and U.S. customs and tax issues and toxic substance certifications, all of which are subject to unexpected or unfavorable changes.
+Trade policy statements by U.S. and Canadian government officials in January 2025 contemplated potential U.S. import tariffs on Canadian crude oil and countervailing Canadian export tariffs on crude oil in response.
+Both sets of measures could adversely affect the Company.
+Associated regulations include the Short Supply Controls of the Export Administration Act, the Canada-United States-Mexico Agreement, the Toxic Substances Control Act and the Canadian Environmental Protection Act, 1999.
 Violations of these licensing, tariff and tax reporting requirements could result in the imposition of significant administrative, civil and criminal penalties.
-The Government of Canada has committed to amending the Canadian Environmental Protection Act, including provisions to protect the right of every individual in Canada to a healthy environment and extend various regulatory provision related to toxic substances.
+The Government of Canada has committed to amending the Canadian Environmental Protection Act, 1999, including provisions to protect the right of every individual in Canada to a healthy environment and extend various regulatory provision related to toxic substances.
 If passed, the proposed changes may result in increased costs, operating and permitting requirements.